Damon Albarn: Politics and activism

 In 2005, Albarn, among others, criticised the London Live 8 concert for not featuring enough black artists; among the few included were Ms. Dynamite, Snoop Dogg, and Youssou N'Dour.
 Eventually the organisers added a separate concert at the Eden Project in Cornwall to the programme to showcase African musicians.
 Albarn said he did not want to perform at Live 8 because he thought it was too "exclusive" and may have been motivated by self-promotion.

 Albarn has been a vocal critic of celebrity culture, saying: "We need to dismantle very significant parts of our culture and really re-examine them.
 I suppose you start with the celebrity thing... you have to get rid of things like The X Factor immediately."

-Albarn was a vocal critic of the United Kingdom's withdrawal from the European Union, describing it as "wrong" and saying that "it doesn't make any sense to me whatsoever."
+Albarn was a vocal critic of the United Kingdom's withdrawal from the European Union, describing it as "wrong" and saying that "it doesn't make any sense to [him] whatsoever".
 Albarn was a signatory on a 2018 editorial advocating for a "Citizen's Assembly" to resolve the parliamentary deadlock over withdrawal terms.
 Albarn stated that the Good, the Bad & the Queen album Merrie Land (2018) was inspired by Brexit and his reaction to it.

-Albarn has been a vocal supporter of Palestinian rights, cancelling concerts in Israel following the Gaza flotilla raid in 2010 and played a concert at the Labour Friends of Palestine and the Middle East Gala Dinner in 2014.
+Albarn has been a vocal supporter of Palestinians, cancelling concerts in Israel following the Gaza flotilla raid in 2010 and played a concert at the Labour Friends of Palestine and the Middle East Gala Dinner in 2014.
 During Glastonbury Festival 2024, Albarn gave a pro-Palestine speech, labeling the Gaza war an "unfair war" and encouraging people to vote in the upcoming UK general election.
-Albarn has criticized the ongoing genocide in Gaza and performed at the Together for Palestine concert at Wembley Arena, organized by Brian Eno.
+Albarn has criticised the ongoing war in Gaza and performed at the Together for Palestine concert at Wembley Arena, organised by Brian Eno.
+In an interview with El País as part of Gorillaz, Albarn declared: "I think we lean towards socialism, we are definitely 100% left-wing."